RSS

 Durham Region Real Estate Daily Market Update

-Durham Region Real Estate Market Report - October 2024
+Durham Region Real Estate Market Report - last month

-Listing inventory has come down considerably from the highs reached in September.
+Listing inventory has come down considerably (36%) from the highs reached in September.

-Multiple offer situations are becoming more common in lower and middle price ranges, as buyers scramble to compete for homes within their budgets.
+Multiple offer situations are becoming far more common in lower and middle price ranges, as buyers scramble to compete for homes within their budgets.
 Read on for more details on how average selling prices are now close to parity with list prices.

 Mortgage rates have been volatile recently.
 If you are shopping for a home, or have a mortgage renewal coming up, keep a close eye on rate offerings, and check with your mortgage broker regularly, as there have been frequent changes.